Employee engagement: Why it matters

 What frustrates you about your current role?

-The employee-manager relationship will always be prone to stresses and strains, but the way in which these problems are prepared for and addressed is rapidly changing – most universities now have organisational management somewhere on the syllabus, while you’d be hard-pressed to find a large company that hasn’t undertaken some level of management training.
+The employee-manager relationship and management challenges will always be prone to stresses and strains, but the way in which these problems are prepared for and addressed is rapidly changing.
+Most universities now have organisational management somewhere on the syllabus, while you’d be hard-pressed to find a large company that hasn’t undertaken some level of management training.

 Perhaps that’s why it’s so surprising to find that almost a quarter (23%) of UK employees disagree or strongly disagree that their management team contributes to a positive work environment, while a further 29% are on the fence.
 Therefore less than half (48%) of employees believe managers are a force for positivity.
 In a line, this suggests organisations desperately need to do more to address the perceived ‘us and them’ dichotomy among workers.